uptane/uptane-standard/uptane-standard.md

 An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.

-All ECUs SHOULD monitor the download speed of image metadata and image binaries to detect and respond to a slow retrieval attack.
+All ECUs SHALL monitor the download speed of image metadata and image binaries to detect and respond to a slow retrieval attack.
 If the download is slower than a pre-defined threshold, the ECU SHOULD send an alert to the Director repository, for example as part of the next vehicle version manifest.

 Each ECU receiving over-the-air updates in a vehicle is either a Primary or a Secondary ECU.
 A Primary ECU collects and delivers to the Director vehicle manifests ({{vehicle_version_manifest}}) that contain information about which images have been installed on ECUs in the vehicle.
 It also verifies the time, and downloads and verifies the latest metadata and images for itself and for its Secondaries.
 A Secondary ECU verifies the time, and downloads and verifies the latest metadata and images for itself from its associated Primary ECU.
 It also sends signed information about its installed images to its associated Primary.